 She loves being with her son, daughter and her husband in America’s finest city, enjoying many trips to the beach and the Zoo, while also making time for a frequent practice of yoga.
 She is inspired with her heart, time, and energy to realize the Vision of the Center of a world where all children and families live joyful and healthy lives!

-Pam Hansen, Director of Clinical Programs
+Pam Hansen, LCSW, Senior Director of Specialty Clinical Programs

 Pam Hansen brings nearly 30 years of experience in the San Diego non-profit and mental health field.
 Originally from Los Angeles County, Pam moved to San Diego to earn her Masters in Social Work from SDSU.
 Pam fell in love with the San Diego climate and lifestyle and decided to make the city her home.

 Pam has held many key positions at the San Diego Center for Children since joining in 2001 as a Day Treatment Program Manager.
 As the Director of Children’s Residential Treatment for eight years, she oversaw one of the Center’s largest programs and also developed an expertise and passion for mentoring new managers.
-She is able to use this expertise in her current role as the Director of Clinical Programs, supervising four diverse mental health programs: Foster Family Agency Stabilization and Treatment Program (FFAST); LifeSchool; North County Academy; and Special Families Foster Family Agency.
+She is able to use this expertise in her current role as the Senior Director of Specialty Clinical Programs supervising four diverse mental health programs: Foster Family Agency Stabilization and Treatment Program (FFAST); LifeSchool; North County Academy; and Special Families Foster Family Agency.
 Pam also serves as the Center’s Privacy Officer and representative on various San Diego County HHSA committees.